• HOME

 Outline

-We are conducting risk assessments and life cycle assessments (LCAs) to evaluate the potential issues posed by new technologies, with the aim of providing evidence to support better decision-making for building a sustainable society.
-Specifically, we are conducting a risk trade-off analysis considering the product life cycle of chemicals, as well as risk assessments s related to disasters and accidents.
+We are conducting risk assessments to evaluate the potential issues posed by new technologies, with the aim of providing evidence to support better decision-making for building a sustainable society.
+Specifically, we are conducting a risk trade-off analysis considering the product life cycle of chemicals, as well as risk assessments related to disasters and accidents.
 Additionally, we are developing evaluation methods to analyze socio-economic impacts, spillover effects, and social acceptability.
-Our research covers a wide range of topics, including carbon neutral and energy-related technologies, nitrogen cycle technologies, and the introduction of marine biodegradable plastics.
+Our research covers a wide range of topics, including carbon-neutral and energy-related technologies, nitrogen cycle technologies, and the introduction of marine biodegradable plastics.
+Furthermore, we are advancing research on mathematical methods for supplementing data gaps in risk assessment, as well as statistical methods that form the foundation of many industries.

 Research Highlights

-Risk management of plastic for the Circular Economy
+Risk Management of Plastic for the Circular Economy

 Risk assessment framework for recycled plastics